 - Irregular heart rhythms, torsades de pointes, QT prolongation

 - Blood disorders

-- Arthritis, muscle pain, weakness
+- Arthritis, muscle and joint pain, weakness

 Share your own experience with FQ antibiotics below.
 We want to hear the pros and cons of such drugs.
 Let others know how such medications worked for you and what, if any, side effects you have experienced.